dekeh1/CS-443/Syllabus.md

 * Expect to spend at least 9 hours of work per week on classwork.
 * Each student is responsible for the contents of the textbook readings, handouts, and homework assignments.

-## Americans with Disabilities Act/Student Accessibility  Services
+## Student Accessibility Services
-Worcester State University and this instructor are committed to the full participation of all students, and will provide accommodations for any student with documented disabilities who are registered with Student Accessibilty Services.
+Worcester State University and this instructor are committed to the full participation of all students, and will provide accommodations for any student with documented disabilities who are registered with the Student Accessibility Services Office (SAS).
 Please contact the instructor as early as possible to discuss necessary accommodations.
 All information regarding disabilities will be treated with confidentiality.
-Student Accessibility Services is located in the Administration Building, Room 131 and can be reached by phone (508-929-8733) or email (<a href="mailto:sas@worcester.edu">sas@worcester.edu</a>).
+The SAS is located in the Administration Building, Room 131 and can be reached by phone (508-929-8733) or email (sas@worcester.edu).

 ## Tutoring Services/Academic Success Center
 Tutoring Services are offered through the [Academic Success Center](http://www.worcester.edu/SP-Academic-Success-Center/) (ASC).
 The ASC is located on the first floor of the Administration building, A-130.
 Tutoring services are provided to students FREE of charge.
 Students seeking academic assistance should visit the center as soon as possible or contact the ASC at 508-929-8139